saraalzawad/Sara-intern/competitive_landscape.md

 I like Forest because it lets friends compare their focus sessions.
 I think this feature would make Focus Bear more fun and motivating.

 ## One improvement for Focus Bear
+One feature that Focus Bear does not currently have is Freedom's scheduled recurring blocking sessions across multiple devices.
+Freedom allows users to create recurring block schedules that automatically activate at set times on all connected devices.
+This helps users stay consistent without having to start a focus session manually.
+I think adding a similar automatic scheduling feature would make Focus Bear even more convenient for users.

 I think Focus Bear could add more progress reports and more ways to customize routines.
 This would help users see their improvement over time.